 Fruitland is a somewhat small town located in the state of New Mexico.
 With a population of 6,600 people and two constituent neighborhoods, Fruitland is the 33rd largest community in New Mexico.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fruitland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fruitland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fruitland is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Fruitland who work in office and administrative support (12.40%), management occupations (7.72%), and sales jobs (7.43%).

 The per capita income in Fruitland in 2010 was $16,471, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $65,884 for a family of four.
 However, Fruitland contains both very wealthy and poor people as well.